4IRL/urls4irl/src/README.md

 > {
 >     "status": "Success" or "No change",
 >     "message": "URL modified." or "URL not modified",
->     "utubID": 1,
->     "utubName": "New UTub Name",
 >     "URL": {
 >         "urlID": 1,
 >         "urlString": "https://www.google.com",
->         "urlTitle": "This is google.",
->         "urlTags": [1, 2, 3],                   // Array of tag IDs associated with this URL in UTub
+>         "urlTagIDs": [1, 2, 3],                   // Array of tag IDs associated with this URL in UTub
->         "addedBy": 1,
 >     }
 > }
 > ```

 ###### 400 HTTP Code Response Body

+`urlString` cannot contain only whitespace or an empty field.

 > ```json
 > {